Recovering important data from an old profile

 - Right-clickHold down the Ctrl key while you click inside the profile folder and choose .

 Repeat steps 3-5 for each file you wish to transfer over to your new profile folder.

 While copying your personal data from an old Firefox profile to a new Firefox profile, it is possible that you could copy over the file that is causing the problem you are trying to get rid of!
 The more files you copy over, the greater the chance of this happening.
 It is therefore recommended that:

 - You copy over only the minimal amount of files that contain your most important data that you simply can't live without.

 - You copy over a few files at a time, and then check that the problem you are trying to get rid of hasn't returned.

 Bookmarks, Downloads and Browsing History

 This file contains all your Firefox bookmarks and lists of files you have downloaded and of websites you have previously visited.
-For more information see Create bookmarks to save your favorite webpages.
+For more information see Bookmarks in Firefox.

 Your passwords are stored in two different files, both of which are required:

-- key3.db - This file stores your key database for your passwords.
+- key3.dbkey4.db - This file stores your key database for your passwords.
 To transfer saved passwords, you must copy this file along with the following file.